 This year’s program followed the highly successful formula of participants co-designing course content.
 Hot topics included social innovation, measuring social outcomes, influencing government and inspiring leadership.

 Read more about our Masters’ experience.

 VCOSS Budget Breakfast with the Treasurer

 FSSI Director David Hayward was part of the guest panel at VCOSS’ Budget Breakfast with Victorian Treasurer Tim Pallas, advocating strongly for the social service workforce to be better recognised for the valuable contribution it makes to the community and the economy.
-You can view VCOSS’ recording of the Treasurer’s address here, with David Hayward and the guest panel joining VCOSS CEO Emma King on stage at the 57 minute mark.
+You can view VCOSS’ recording of the Treasurer’s address here, with David Hayward and the guest panel joining VCOSS CEO Emma King on stage at the

 Who cares?
 Who pays? – Free event